mbalabanov/cleaning-static-site/content/window-cleaning.md

 ---
-author: "Profireiniger Estera GmbH"
+author : "Profireiniger Estera GmbH" categories : ["services", "windows", "blinds"]
-categories: ["services", "windows", "blinds]
 date: "2022-10-08T20:05:00Z"
-description: "We clean your windows with and without cleaning their frames and also make all other glass surfaces shine with care and caution."
+description : "We clean your windows with and without cleaning their frames and also make all other glass surfaces shine with care and caution."
 image: "photos/woman-cleaning-a-window.jpg"
 images: ["photos/woman-cleaning-a-window.jpg"]
-slug: "window-cleaning"
+slug : "window-cleaning"
-summary: "We clean your windows with and without cleaning their frames and also make all other glass surfaces shine with care and caution."
-tags: ["services", "window cleaning"]
+summary : "We clean your windows with and without cleaning their frames and also make all other glass surfaces shine with care and caution." tags : ["services", "window cleaning"] title : "Window Cleaning" draft : false
-title: "Window Cleaning"
-draft: false
 ---

 We clean your windows with and without cleaning their frames and also make all other glass surfaces shine with care and caution.